KrynickiJarek/PanelCreator/README.md

 Panel Editor contains of an editor section and preview section.
 Editor section has a tab menu with the main panel configuration options which appear on panel in preview section.
-There are also top bar with panel name form, bottom bar witch shows chosen model, chosen color and has scale control panel including full screen view and side bar with additional with additional options for project management.
+There are also top bar with panel name form, bottom bar witch shows chosen model, chosen color and has scale control panel including full screen view and side bar with additional options for project management.
 Some of the sidebar options depend on the tab selected.
 <p align="center">
   <img src="https://github.com/KrynickiJarek/kreatorpaneli/blob/1f33545dcc00e6110318fc368f5265ecec3e1ed0/src/assets/readme/03_panel_editor.png" alt="Panel Editor"/>
 </p>